BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ---

 This project focuses on using the K-Nearest Neighbors (K-NN), Decision Trees (DT), Support Vector Machines (SVM), MultiLayer Perceptrons (MLP), Random Forest, Naive Bayes and Combining the Supervised Learning Algorithms to recognize The Simpsons Family Members.
-The dataset used for this project can be downloaded from [here](https://drive.google.com/drive/folders/12TjdYNLIml8E-k9G5HwZ4wxmeNwXNRCo?usp=share_link).
+The dataset used for this project can be downloaded from [here](https://drive.google.com/drive/folders/12TjdYNLIml8E-k9G5HwZ4wxmeNwXNRCo?usp=share_link), and our results can be found [here](https://github.com/BrenoFariasdaSilva/Simpsons-Family-Recognizer/tree/main/Results), in the `Results` directory of this repository.

 ---